Logistics Team Leaders: What Happens If A Driver Gets a DUI?

 As a logistics team leader, dealing with a driver under the influence is far from ideal.
 This situation can cause significant problems for your company, and a DUI is a serious offence.

-Despite the danger, if no one gets hurt, it’s crucial to assist the employee where possible.
+Despite the danger, if no one gets hurt, assisting the employee where possible is crucial.
 Helping them get back on their feet and preventing a recurrence is better than abandoning them.

 This guide outlines a few strategies to consider when a driver gets in trouble for drinking.